Maria Torres-Springer

-Maria Torres-Springer (born January 24, 1977) is an American government official and former nonprofit executive who is the Deputy Mayor for Economic and Workforce Development for New York City.
-Previously the vice president for U.S. programs at the Ford Foundation, Torres-Springer was commissioner of the New York City Department of Small Business Services and its Department of Housing Preservation and Development.
+Maria Torres-Springer (born January 24, 1977) is an American government official and former nonprofit executive who was the First Deputy Mayor of New York City from October 8, 2024 to March 14, 2025.
+Previously the vice president for U.S. programs at the Ford Foundation, Torres-Springer has been New York City's Deputy Mayor for Housing, Economic Development and Workforce; Commissioner of the New York City Department of Small Business Services; and Commissioner of the New York City Department of Housing Preservation and Development.
 She was also the president and CEO of the New York City Economic Development Corporation.
+Torres-Springer is the first Filipina to serve as First Deputy Mayor of New York City.
+On November 5, 2025, mayor-elect Zohran Mamdani named her a co-chair to his transition team.

 Early life and education

-Torres-Springer's parents emigrated to the United States from the Philippines.
-They struggled financially and worked many jobs.
-Her family used Section 8 vouchers and food stamps throughout her childhood.
+Torres-Springer was born in Los Angeles, California, to parents from the Philippines: her father Manny from Pampanga, himself the youngest of 23, and her mother Elsa from Batangas.
+She lived in the Philippines with two siblings from ages nine to fourteen after her mother died.
+Though Manny Torres worked multiple jobs, the Torres family often struggled financially, relying on Section 8 vouchers and food stamps throughout Torres-Springer's childhood.
+Torres-Springer was the second of six: She has five sisters and one brother.

-Torres-Springer completed a bachelor's degree in ethics, politics, and economics at Yale University.
-She earned a master's in public policy from the Harvard Kennedy School.
+Torres-Springer completed a bachelor's degree in ethics, politics, and economics at Yale University in 1999.
+The first to attend college in her family, she was able to attend because her parents pooled all of their savings.
+Torres-Springer earned a master's in public policy from the Harvard Kennedy School in 2005.

 Career

 Torres-Springer was a senior policy advisor in the office of the deputy mayor of New York City for economic development and rebuilding.
 She was the chief operating officer of Friends of the High Line.
 She worked as the executive vice president and chief of staff of the New York City Economic Development Corporation (NYCEDC).

+Torres-Springer served as vice president for U.S. programs at the Ford Foundation from 2019 to 2021.
+In 2025 she returned to the foundation as a senior fellow.

+De Blasio administration

 While Bill de Blasio was the Mayor of New York City, Torres-Springer served as the commissioner of the New York City Department of Small Business Services before becoming the president and CEO of the NYCEDC in June 2015.
 De Blasio later appointed Torres-Springer to lead the New York City Department of Housing Preservation and Development.
 In those roles, she redeveloped the Spofford Juvenile Center into an arts center with affordable housing.
 Torres-Springer also oversaw the Far Rockaway, Queens neighborhood plan.
 In February 2019, she stepped down from the department of housing preservation in what real-estate magazine The Real Deal called part of "the latest in a wave of top officials leaving the de Blasio administration."
+During her time in the De Blasio administration, Torres-Springer worked under Deputy Mayor Alicia Glen.